surifirstpin/biplus_documentation/docs/README.md

 Convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.
 Allows Contextualized smart search and Intuitive interface helps all users to quickly author the data.

 multilevel acccessability
-You have the flexibility of getting connected to d
+You have the flexibility of getting connected to data any w

 # dialects